It is a rare condition that causes the palms of the hands to turn red.

 - Creatine levels in the blood.

-- Levels of various antibodies.
+- Groups of various antibodies.

 Depending on the suspected cause of palmar erythema, the doctor may also order imaging tests, such as a CT scan or an MRI scan.
-In some cases, they may order a bone marrow biopsy.
+In some cases, they may request a bone marrow biopsy.

 If initial tests do not verify a doctor’s diagnosis, the person may need additional tests.